OpenNTI/nti.webhooks/docs/static.rst

        File "<string>", line 6.2-6.57
        zope.schema.interfaces.InvalidURI: http://example.com

 The above registration will try to send *all* ``IObjectEvent`` events for *all* objects (that implement an interface) to ``https://example.com`` using the default dialect.
 That's unlikely to be what you want, outside of tests.
 Instead, you'll want to limit the event to particular kinds of objects, and particular events in their lifecycle.
 The ``for`` and ``when`` attributes let you do that.
-Here, we'll say that whenever a new :class:`zope.container.interfaces.IContainer` is created, we'd like to deliver a webhook.
+Here, we'll give a comple example saying that whenever a new :class:`zope.container.interfaces.IContainer` is created, we'd like to deliver a webhook.

 .. doctest::